cpyle0819/qtestmanager-node/README.md

 `npm install --save qtestmanager-node`

 ## Updates
+### 1.0.6
+Fix issue where XML files the did not contain a "testsuites" element were failing to parse

 ### 1.0.5
 Add a note to files uploaded with the XML uploader

 ### 1.0.4
 Fix how the junit failure/pass was being read

-### 1.0.3
-Fix small bug that occured when multiple pages were returned from search

 ## Usage
 `qtestmanager-node` offers a variety of ways to integrate with qTest Manager.